naveedkhalid123/shoppe/README.md

 Advanced analytics for admins.
 Support for multiple languages and regions

-👤 Author
-Developed and maintained by Muhammad Naveed Khalid.
+Developed by Muhammad Naveed Khalid